Payment Intents

 next_action and decline_code

-next_actionis non-null whenstatus === "requires_action".
-Always a structured object — see Authentication challenges (3DS) for the full handling.decline_codeis non-null whenstatus === "failed".
+next_actionis non-null only whenstatus === "requires_action"(an intent may berequires_actionwithnext_action: nullwhen no challenge URL is required yet).
+When present it is always a structured object — see Authentication challenges (3DS) for the full handling.decline_codeis non-null whenstatus === "failed".
 The codes are generic (e.g.card_declined,insufficient_funds) — provider-specific codes are intentionally not exposed.
 For the test card numbers that produce each decline code, see Test Cards.

 decline_code is distinct from the API-level error codes returned in the code field on a 4xx response (those are documented in Error Codes).
-A failed intent is a successful API call that reports a payment-level decline; an API error is a request that never reached the processor.
+A failed intent is a successful API call (2xx) that reports a payment-level decline; an API error is a request that never reached the processor.

 Capturing the card (where vp_pmt_* tokens come from)